AvitalHoyzer/Wonderland-CTF-Reverse-Engineering/static_analysis_writeup.md

 mov     [ebp+var_4], ecx
 ```

-The explicit instruction add ecx, 4 confirms that the loop index increments by 4 bytes per iteration.
-This structural alignment completely synchronizes with the 4-byte DWORD mutations examined in the prior block.
+The instruction `add ecx, 4` shows that the loop index steps up by 4 bytes every turn.
+This matches perfectly with the fact that the previous block processes 4 bytes (a DWORD) at a time.

-## 3. Cryptographic Key Extraction & Endianness Context
+## 3. Extracting the Key & Byte Order (Little Endian)
-To build a functional decryption routine, the hex constant 0x41524241 must be mapped to its raw ASCII representation.
-Because the x86 architecture natively handles data layout using Little-Endian formatting, bytes are evaluated from the least significant byte (LSB) to the most significant byte (MSB):
+To write a script that recovers the password, the hex constant `0x41524241` needs to be mapped to its actual characters (ASCII).
+Because the x86 architecture saves data in memory using **Little-Endian** format, the bytes are read in reverse order (from end to start):

-**Byte 1** (Lowest Address): 41h
-→
- Maps to character 'A' in ASCII.
+**Byte 1** (Lowest Address): `41h`→ The character 'A' in ASCII.

-**Byte 2**: 42h
-→
- Maps to character 'B' in ASCII.
+**Byte 2**: `42h`→ The character 'B' in ASCII.

-**Byte 3**: 52h
-→
- Maps to character 'R' in ASCII.
+**Byte 3**: `52h`→ The character 'R' in ASCII.

-**Byte 4** (Highest Address): 41h
-→
- Maps to character 'A' in ASCII.
+**Byte 4** (Highest Address): `41h` → The character 'A' in ASCII.

-Consequently, the operational encryption key applied cyclically across every 4-byte segment of the input sequence translates to the static string: "ABRA".
+This means the encryption key applied to every 4-byte segment of the input is the string: `"ABRA"`.

-## 4. Validation Routine & Target Ciphertext
+## 4. The Validation Check & Target Ciphertext
-After terminating the parsing loop, the routine utilizes strncmp to validate the processed Buffer against a hardcoded target anchor string embedded within the binary:
+After the loop finishes, the program uses the `strncmp` function to compare the encrypted `Buffer` against a hardcoded string embedded in the code:

 ```
 "into the rabbit hole"
 ```

-If the comparison returns 0 (indicating an identical match), the program routes directly to a success block, printing: "Correct! you may enter..".
+If the comparison returns 0 (indicating an identical match), the program routes directly to a success block, printing: `"Correct! you may enter.."`.

 ## 5. Automated Solution Script (Python)
 Since the bitwise XOR cipher is its own mathematical inverse (
 A⊕B=C⟹C⊕B=A
-), running the target ciphertext "into the rabbit hole" through the exact same chunk-based XOR routine using the key "ABRA" inverts the ciphertext back into the required cleartext password.
+), running the target ciphertext `"into the rabbit hole"` through the exact same chunk-based XOR routine using the key `"ABRA"` turns the ciphertext back into the required password.

-The following Python script automates this reverse transformation:
+The following simple Python script automates this process:
 ```
 def doXor():
     str = "into the rabbit hole"